stephanmg/vr-grids/README.md

 4. Acquire the VR mesh generation pipeline scripts:

 Clone the vr-grids repository from [here](https://github.com/stephanmg/vr-grids).
-Navigate to the folder `Code/Scripts/` and use the script `pipeline.sh`.
+Navigate to the folder `Code and use the script `pipeline.sh`.

 5. (Optinal) use the neuromorpho REST API wrapper to download morphologiges from the NeuroMorpho.org database.